4d/docs/versioned_docs/version-19/API/EntitySelectionClass.md

 You can add as many objects in the criteria collection as necessary.

 >Null values are evaluated as less than other values.

+If you pass an invalid attribute path in *pathString* or *pathObject*, the function returns an empty entity selection.

 #### Example